heirloompotato/dota-analysis/Dota-Match-Analysis.md

 the highest magnitude.

-Comparing the hero attribute composition between winning and losing matches, little differences are seen apart for the deviation in complexity, Initiator and Escape.
+Comparing the hero attribute composition between winning and losing matches, little differences are seen apart from the deviation in Complexity, Initiator and Escape.
 A higher value for these attributes might result in a higher chance of losing, but a multiple logistic regression model is more useful in accurately analysing this.